Liverpool held by Everton as delayed bid to seal EPL resumes

 Liverpool is an unprecedented 23 points in front.
 But it is now no longer so certain that a victory over Crystal Palace on Wednesday at Anfield will seal the title.
 That scenario will require Burnley not losing to second-place defending champion Manchester City on Monday.

-But with eight games remaining, Liverpool has considerable breathing space to end the drought and win the first domestic championship since 1990.
+But with eight games remaining, Liverpool has considerable breathing space to end the drought and win its first domestic championship since 1990.

-The visitors from a mile across Stanley Park were fortunate not to lose to Everton for the first time in a decade.
+After a 103-day wait to return to league action, Liverpool’s attacking potency had been neutered with Mohamed Salah not fit enough to come off the bench.
+The search for a goal saw Joel Matip’s header go wide in the first half and Fabinho having a free kick tipped over goalkeeper Jordan Pickford late on.

+“Physically it was really intense.
+I’ll take that,” Liverpool manager Juergen Klopp said.
+“We didn’t have enough chances.
+Most of the time we were dominant but they had the biggest chance.”

-Carlo Ancelotti’s side nearly won it with 10 minutes to go when Dominic Calvert-Lewin’s shot was saved by Alisson and a follow-up from Tom Davies hit the post.
+That came for Carlo Ancelotti’s side with 10 minutes to go when Dominic Calvert-Lewin’s shot was saved by Alisson and a follow-up from Tom Davies hit the post.
+Alisson was alert again to deny fellow Brazilian Richarlison as the game came to life in the closing stages.

+“The players are rusty,” Calvert-Lewin said.
+“It was a strange game.
+It was bizarre with a game of this magnitude.
+Usually the place is bouncing and it was hard to get used to at first.”

 With no crowd, there was a tranquility to an often fiercely contested derby, although Liverpool was also held scoreless on the previous two trips here.